Student SupportTracker Help Center

 • Updated

 When connected to the site where this activity was originally set up, the activity and its scheduled sessions will be editable by clicking the ellipsis (...) next to the activity name.
-The activity can also be deleted if no participation has been recorded for any of its sessions.
-To learn more about editing and deleting activities, please see this article.

-If you do not have permission to switch access to the site where the activity was originally created and shared, contact your program's system administrator to provide you with permission or ask them to edit the activity for you.
+If you do not have permission to switch access to the site where the activity was originally created and shared, contact your system administrator to provide you with permission or ask them to edit the activity for you.

 Was this article helpful?